Soil Improvement and Water Conservation in Garden and Landscaping

 - Recycled plant material: This includes organic material from your own property — leaves, twigs, dead plants, spent buds, bark, flowers, and other plant debris.
 I’ve even used spent grains from my beer-brewing days!

 - Shredded hardwood bark: A very good choice.
-It breaks down well, looks good, and is readily available.
+It breaks down well to feed your soil, looks good, and is readily available.
+My favorite for mint and basil plants.

 - Pine needles: This is often an easy resource if you or a neighbor have pine trees.
 You will notice that needles make a fine bed in the forest?
 Same thing for your yard.